keploy/writers-program/README.md

 ## Terms and Conditions

-Keploy Community Writing Program Standard Terms & Conditions (“Writing Program Terms”):
+Keploy Community Writing Program Standard Terms & Conditions:

 - Submissions do not establish an employment relationship; you are an independent contractor.
 - You grant Keploy a perpetual, non-revocable license for your submitted content.